AIRI-Institute/nablaDFT/README.md

 * [Fast and Uncertainty-Aware Directional Message Passing for Non-Equilibrium Molecules (DimeNet++)](https://github.com/ilya-shenbin/dimenet)

 ### Dataloaders
 To create a dataset, nablaDFT class is used.
-Arguments of the function depend on the type of the model(which is specified by the first argument.)
+Arguments of the function depend on the type of the model(which is specified by the first argument).

 An example of the initialisation of ASE-type data classes (SchNet, PAINN) is presented below:
 ```python